 \subsection{Classification}

 \begin{maintheorem} Let $(Y,U,\Gamma,X)$ be a birational Kleinian group in dimension $2$.
-Suppose that \begin{enumerate} \item $\Gamma$ is not a cyclic group generated by a loxodromic element, and \item if $X$ is a class VII surface then $\Gamma$ contains no loxodromic elements. \end{enumerate} Then up to geometric conjugation and up to taking a finite index subgroup, we are in one of the cases in the following table:
+Suppose that if $\Gamma$ is virtually cyclic or if $X$ is a class VII surface then $\Gamma$ contains no loxodromic elements.
+Then up to geometric conjugation and up to taking a finite index subgroup, we are in one of the cases in the following table:

-\end{maintheorem} The surface $Y$ is rational unless in the first six cases.
+\end{maintheorem} The surface $Y$ is rational except the first six cases.
 The group $\Gamma$ is a group of automorphisms except in the last three cases.
-In cases 18), 19), 20), $\Gamma$ may and may not be conjugate to a group of automorphisms of any projective surface.
+In cases 18), 19), 20), $\Gamma$ may or may not be conjugate to a group of automorphisms of some projective surface.

 We explain how Theorem \ref{verylongthm} implies Theorem \ref{themainthm}.
 Under the hypothesis that $U$ is simply connected and $X$ is \Kah{}, the group $\Gamma$ is isomorphic to the \Kah{} group $\pi_1(X)$.
-By Hodge theorem the abelianization of a \Kah{} group has even rank, thus is not cyclic.
+By Hodge Theorem the abelianization of a \Kah{} group has even rank, thus is not cyclic.
 Hence the hypothesis of Theorem \ref{themainthm} implies the hypothesis of Theorem \ref{verylongthm}.
 It suffices thus to remark that in the list given by Theorem \ref{verylongthm} the only cases where $U$ is simply connected and $X$ is \Kah{} are the seven cases listed in Theorem \ref{themainthm}.

 When $X$ is an Inoue surface, we proved in our previous paper \cite{Zhaobirinoue} that there is no cyclic birational Kleinian group having quotient surface $X$; in other words the two hypothesis in Theorem \ref{verylongthm} can be dropped.
 The proof uses particular geometric features of Inoue surfaces as well as ergodic properties of loxodromic birational transformations.
 Known Class VII surfaces have rather small fundamental groups, typically cyclic.
-The author does not know any example of cyclic birational Kleinian group generated by a loxodromic element.